-\Note that this table only depicts funding for TDHCA housing activities and programs.
-It does not include TDHCA's community affairs and homelessness programs.
+Note that this table only depicts funding for TDHCA housing activities and programs.
+It does not include TDHCA's

 The following tables detail households and individuals served and funds expended by activity and program for Community Affairs programs and Homelessness programs.